-The Northwest Climate Science Center (NW CSC) combines academic expertise with federal resources to advance climate science development and delivery for managers and policy makers in the Northwest region.
+The Northwest Climate Adaptation Science Center (NW CASC) combines academic expertise with federal resources to advance climate science development and delivery for managers and policy makers in the Northwest region.

-In 2010 the NW CSC was established by the U.S. Department of the Interior (DOI) to help safeguard the region's natural and cultural resources by providing managers and policy-makers across Washington, Oregon, Idaho and Western Montana with timely, relevant, accessible climate science.
-The NW CSC is one of eight regional DOI Climate Science Centers across the country coordinated through the National Climate Change and Wildlife Science Center of the U.S. Geological Survey (USGS).
-In January of 2012 the NW CSC adopted a Strategic Plan for 2012-2016 as a practical blueprint to support the DOI's proactive strategy to address current and future impacts of climate change.
-Download the NW CSC's brochure here.
+In 2010 the NW CASC was established by the U.S. Department of the Interior (DOI) to help safeguard the region's natural and cultural resources by providing managers and policy-makers across Washington, Oregon, Idaho and Western Montana with timely, relevant, accessible climate science.
+The NW CASC is one of eight regional DOI Climate Adaptation Science Centers across the country coordinated through the National Climate Change and Wildlife Science Center of the U.S. Geological Survey (USGS).
+The CASCs are deeply rooted in federal-university partnerships.
+Each CASC is hosted by a public university and is composed of a multi-institution consortium.
+Download the NW CASC's brochure here.

 The NW CASC's vision is:

 To become nationally recognized as a best-practice model for the provision of climate science and decision support tools to address conservation and management issues in the Pacific Northwest Region.

-The vision includes two overarching goals supported by a set of interrelated objectives that describe the core services provided by the NW CSC to the NW community.
+The vision includes two overarching goals supported by a set of interrelated objectives that describe the core services provided by the NW CASC to the NW community.
 These goals are to:

 - Establish a significant and effective leadership presence to strengthen the region's ability to plan and implement a coordinated climate science portfolio.

 - Develop resources and programs to enhance climate science literacy, and give regional audiences the necessary tools and information to promote climate change awareness.

-The NW CSC meets its goals through five primary services:
+The NW CASC meets its goals through five primary services:

-EXECUTIVE SERVICES – The NW CSC provides guidance and support for climate-related activities through coordination and engagement with relevant stakeholders.
-The NW CSC's Stakeholder Advisory Committee is comprised of representatives from local, state and federal agencies, Landscape Conservation Cooperatives and tribes who convene regularly to discuss developments and prioritize science needs.
+EXECUTIVE SERVICES – The NW CASC provides guidance and support for climate-related activities through coordination and engagement with relevant stakeholders.
+The NW CASC's Stakeholder Advisory Committee is comprised of representatives from local, state and federal agencies, Landscape Conservation Cooperatives and tribes who convene regularly to discuss developments and prioritize science needs.